WiseCrazy/MindMapping/README.md

 # MindMapping

-I give you my xmind file for note taking during intrusion test whether in training or during a mission.
+I created an xmind template file for my note taking during intrusion test whether in training or during a mission.